 The Medical Center offers ECT as an ambulatory service; inpatient hospitalization is unnecessary.
 Initially, ECT is recommended as 10 to 12 consecutive treatments every other day.
 For example, Monday, Wednesday, and Friday can be continued once per month as a maintenance procedure.
 Some patients may need more or fewer treatments.

 To schedule an appointment for ECT evaluation and medical clearance, call 201.225.4700

 Why does ECT work?

-While it is uncertain exactly how ECT helps certain psychiatric disorders, it has proven to be an effective therapeutic toolby promoting changes in how brain cells communicate with each other at synapses while potentially stimulating the development of new brain cells.
-ECT has the capacity to flood the brain with neurotransmitters such as serotonin and dopamine, which are known to be involved in conditions like depression and schizophrenia.
+ECT has proven to be an effective therapeutic tool for psychiatric disorders not responding well to other treatments.
+ECT promotes changes in how brain cells communicate with each other at synapses while potentially stimulating the development of new brain cells.
+ECT can flood the brain with neurotransmitters such as serotonin and dopamine, known to be involved in conditions like depression and schizophrenia.

 When is ECT used?

 People with major depression typically first receive antidepressant medication and psychotherapy.
-These are often very effective treatments but they take time to work.
-This delay can pose a danger for patients whose depression is accompanied by delusions (false beliefs) or intense suicidal thoughts.
+These are often very effective treatments, but they take time to work.
+This delay can pose a danger for patients with depression accompanied by delusions (false beliefs) or intense suicidal thoughts.
 ECT can work more quickly than antidepressants which is beneficial when patients are at immediate risk for self-injury or suicide.

-ECT may also be prescribed when antidepressant medications have not been effective.
-It can be useful for older patients who are unable to tolerate antidepressants and for pregnant women who cannot take such medications.
-People suffering from bipolar disorder and schizophrenia may also benefit from ECT.
+A doctor may also prescribe ECT when antidepressant medications have not been effective.
+It can be helpful for older patients who are unable to tolerate antidepressants and for pregnant women who cannot take such medications.
+People who have bipolar disorder and schizophrenia may also benefit from ECT.

 What happens during an ECT procedure?